Tiburso/START-Hack/README.md

 ###### Step 8 -- Provide accounting statements of all your Bitcoin wallets using the Bitcoin wallet of choice or the CryptoWorkspace with the transaction lookups and CSV exports.
 Add additional metadata to each transaction for your accountant to understand each transaction.
 (5 points)

+The accounting statements were obtained through the CryptoWorkspace using the Address Lookup functionality.
+We opted to include both the PDF exports and the CSV.

 ---